Estimated reading time: 11 minutes

 If you really want to achieve top speeds, you have to check the weather in your region.
 When it’s too cold, batteries will not function as expected.

 Make sure you check the drone’s manual for the ideal temperatures for using your battery.
 Furthermore, when it’s too windy, and you’re flying against it, the motors will have to work much too just to move forward, leading to lower speeds.

 According to FAA rules you cannot fly your drone more than 100 miles per hour in the continental US.

 You also need a license to fly your drone.
-If you are flying for fun there are not many restrictions but if you are flying your drone for business, then you need to pass FAA test and receive Part 107 certification.
+If you are flying for fun, there are not many restrictions but if you are flying your drone for business, then you need to pass a FAA test and receive Part 107 certification.